Malleable scheduling beyond identical machines: Hardness results and integrality gaps

+We are able to prove a hardness of approximation result for the case of scheduling malleable jobs on unrelated machines.

-\restateHardness* \begin{proof} We prove the APX-hardness of the malleable problem on unrelated machines by providing a reduction from the \textsc{Max-k-Cover} problem and following a similar construction given in \cite{CM15} for splittable jobs: given a universe of elements $\mathcal{U}=\{e_1, \dots , e_m\}$ and a family of subsets $S_1,\dots, S_n \subseteq \mathcal{U}$, find $k$ sets that maximize the number of covered elements, i.e., we wish to maximize $\{\left| \bigcup_{i \in I} S_i \right| \suchthat I \subset [n], |I| = k\}$.
-In \cite{F98}, Feige shows that it is NP-hard to distinguish between instances such that all elements can be covered with $k$ disjoint sets and instances where no $k$ sets can cover more than a $(1 - \frac{1}{e} ) + \epsilon'$ fraction of the elements for any $\epsilon' > 0$.
+\restateHardness* \begin{proof} Following a similar construction as in \cite{CM15} for the case of splittable jobs, we prove the APX-hardness of the malleable scheduling problem on unrelated machines by providing a reduction from the \textsc{max-k-cover} problem: Given a universe of elements $\mathcal{U}=\{e_1, \dots , e_m\}$ and a family of subsets $S_1,\dots, S_n \subseteq \mathcal{U}$, find $k$ sets that maximize the number of covered elements, namely, maximize $\{\left| \bigcup_{i \in I} S_i \right| \suchthat I \subset [n], |I| = k\}$.
+In \cite{F98}, Feige shows that it is NP-hard to distinguish between instances such that all elements can be covered with $k$ disjoint sets and instances where no $k$ sets can cover more than a $(1 - \frac{1}{e} ) + \epsilon'$ fraction of the elements, for any $\epsilon' > 0$.
 In addition, the same hardness result holds for instances where all sets have the same cardinality, namely $\frac{m}{k}$.
 Note that in the following reduction, while we allow for simplicity the speeds to take rational values, the proof stays valid under appropriate scaling.